LAB02-Research/HASS.Agent/README.md

 #### 1. General

 Miscellaneous HASS.Agent related settings.

+The `device name` is how your PC advertises itself in Home Assistant.
+When you change it, all your sensors and command will be removed from Home Assistant, and then reregistered under the new name.
+Don't worry though, all your automations and scripts will keep working as their IDs don't change.

+#### 2. External Tools

+Some commands have the ability to invoke external tools; other applications installed on your PC.
+You can define them here.

+When you don't configure a browser, HASS.Agent will use your default one.
+If you want, you can specify your own here.
+As an added bonus, you can set it to launch incognito (HASS.Agent will recognize most browsers for you, and set the required arguments).

+The `custom executor` can be used if you run a lot of Python scripts for instance.
+That way, you don't have to link the Python binary for every command you configure.
+Neat!

-#### 2. Home Assistant API config
+#### 3. Home Assistant API config

 To use quick actions, you have to configure your instance's API.
-Normally the default URI should work, unless you've changed the port or mdns name.
-You can get a long-lived API token following <a href="https://www.home-assistant.io/docs/authentication/" target="_blank">this doc</a>.
+Usually the default URI should work, unless you've changed the port or mdns name.
+You can get a long-lived API token following [this doc](https://www.home-assistant.io/docs/authentication/).

+#### 4. HotKey

+This is optional, and can be used to pull up the Quick Actions window at any time.

+#### 5. Local Storage

+Manage how local storage is handled.
+By default HASS.Agent will clear cache older than 7 days.

+#### 6. Logging

+If you encounter problems while using HASS.Agent, please activate the `enable extended logging` switch.
+HASS.Agent will restart when you store the configuration, and afterwards try to recreate your problem.
+Then open this tab again and click `open logs folder`.

+Please attach the latest log when submitting a ticket, or you can mail it to lab02research@outlook.com if you want it handled confidentially (or just because it's easy).

+Remember to turn extended logging off afterwards, as it'll clog your disk!

+#### 7. MQTT

+Enter your MQTT broker configuration.
+This is only required if you want to use commands (triggered from Home Assistant) or sensors (sent from your PC).

-#### 3. Notifications
+#### 8. Notifications

-Make sure the integration has been installed and configured in Home Assistant, and actually works (I used a test automation).
-In the configuration screen, check the '*accept notifications*' box and change the default port if needed.
+Make sure the integration has been installed and configured in Home Assistant, and actually works (there are test scripts available in the [wiki](https://github.com/LAB02-Research/HASS.Agent/wiki/Notification-Usage-&-Examples)).
+In the configuration screen, check the `accept notifications` box and change the default port if needed.

 After changing the port (or enabling/disabling), HASS.Agent will perform the port binding and create/modify the firewall rule as soon as you save your changes.
 This requires elevation, so you'll be shown an UAC prompt.

-#### 4. MQTT config

-Enter your MQTT broker configuration.
-This is only required if you want to use commands (triggered from Home Assistant) or sensors (sent from your PC).
+Sometimes Windows won't allow you to enable notifications for HASS.Agent.
+This can happen if HASS.Agent hasn't shown a notification yet.
+To make sure it technically works, click the `show test notification` button in this tab.
+You'll be presented with a locally generated notification (or not, of course).

+#### 9. Satellite Service

+This tab provides you with options to manage the technical aspect of the satellite service, like stop/start/disable/reinstall.
+Usually you won't have to use this.

+If the satellite service doesn't work as expected, please use the `open service logs folder` to locate its logs, and attach the latest one when sending a bug report.

-#### 5. Startup
+#### 10. Startup

 Gives the option to enable/disable running HASS.Agent when you login.

-#### 6. HotKey

-This is optional, and can be used to pull up the Quick Actions window at any time.

-#### 7. Updates
+#### 11. Updates

 If you want, HASS.Agent can check for updates in the background.
 This works by checking the latest release on GitHub.
 When a new release is found, you'll be notified and given the option to install the update.

-#### 8. Local Storage

-Enables you to manage how local storage is handled.

-#### 9. Logging and Reporting

-HASS.Agent provides extended logging options (see [Error Reporting](#error-reporting)), you can easily manage them from this page.

-Remember you need to restart HASS.Agent before they become active.
+You can opt-in on beta updates here.
+They are generally quite stable, and are mostly used to release new features faster than the regular updates.
+The regular channel is used roughly once a month, the prevent update fatigue.

+To make updating easier, you can enable `offer to download and launch the installer for me`.
+When enabled, you still have the last say in whether an update will be installed, but you won't have to do anything else.
+The update is downloaded from github.com, and its cryptographic signature is checked before being executed.

 ----